jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/third-month/FinanceReport.md

 them 30 days notice and perhaps pay rent for April, even if we depart in March.
 We are under the impression that their budget is tight.
 Quickbooks for the Meeting has been ordered by Sarah and has arrived.
-She will be setting up the Meeting’s books as she has time.
+She will be setting up the Meeting's books as she has time.
 Email assessment letters will be emailed to members in April.
 National Distributions are this month.
 Lisa will update the list and bring copies to Business Meeting.
 If you are planning to attend IMYM and need travel